 Ray Chen’s profile continues to grow: he was featured on Forbes’ list of 30 most influential Asians under 30; made a guest appearance on Amazon’s Mozart in the Jungle TV series; performed for a live TV audience on France’s Bastille Day and at the Nobel Prize Concert in Stockholm.

 Ray has performed with the London Philharmonic Orchestra, National Symphony Orchestra, Los Angeles Philharmonic, Pittsburgh Symphony, and will make upcoming debuts with the San Francisco Symphony, Berlin Radio Symphony, and Bavarian Radio Chamber Orchestra.
 He works regularly with conductors such as Riccardo Chailly, Vladimir Jurowski, Manfred Honeck, Daniele Gatti, Kirill Petrenko, and many others.

 Ray’s commitment to music education is paramount and inspires the younger generation of music students with his series of self-produced videos combining comedy and music.
 Through his online promotions, his appearances regularly sell out and draw an entirely new demographic to the concert hall.

-Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15, where he studied with Aaron Rosand and was supported by Young Concert Artists.
+Born in Taiwan and raised in Australia, Ray was accepted to the Curtis Institute of Music at age 15; there he studied with Aaron Rosand and was supported by Young Concert Artists.
 He plays the 1715 “Joachim” Stradivarius violin on loan from the Nippon Music Foundation.
-This instrument is one of the five 1715 violins once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).
+This instrument was once owned by the famed Hungarian violinist, Joseph Joachim (1831-1907).